Introduction: The Complexities of Borrowing from Your Business

 - The borrowed money is less than 10% of the overall company assets

 Also, responsible borrowing tactics are important here.
 But it’s especially important to have a plan when taking out money from your own company.
+All loan transactions should be tracked through the business account to maintain accurate records.

 Shareholder loans typically have generous terms of repayment.
 You have seven years to repay an unsecured loan while secured loans may be repaid over 25 years.
+Secured loans often require collateral, such as residential property, to guarantee repayment.
+An asset like property, equipment, or inventory can be used as security for a loan.

 It’s too easy to fall into the trap of borrowing more to cover the shortfall, which will only hurt your business in the end.